 Internships for credit usually take place sometime during your junior year or later.
 Since you are a representative of RMU while in the workplace, it is critical that you have at least intermediate skills in your discipline and with your written/oral communication.
 To apply for internship, you must meet these minimum qualifications:

 - Have completed 60 credit hours prior to the beginning of the internship

 - Have completed 12 credit hours at RMU (applies to transfer students ONLY)

 - Have completed three of your four COSK courses.

 - Have completed the second-level course in your concentration.
-Second-level courses are as follows: Graphic Design > ARTM3110, Web Design > ARTM3210, Photography > ARTM3300, Intro to TV/Video Production > ARTM2430
+Second-level courses are as follows: Graphic Design > ARTM3110, Web Design > ARTM3210, Photography > ARTM3300, Video Field Production > ARTM2430

 Securing an internship

 Securing an internship is a multi-step process where the following will occur:

 1. Assuming you have the pre-requisites listed above, you need to apply to be eligible for being an intern